Grave of the Fireflies: Development

 "Grave of the Fireflies" author Akiyuki Nosaka said that many offers had been made to make a live-action film adaptation of his short story.
 Nosaka argued that "it was impossible to create the barren, scorched earth that's to be the backdrop of the story".
 He also argued that contemporary children would not be able to convincingly play the characters.
 Nosaka expressed surprise when an animated version was offered.
 After seeing the storyboards, Nosaka concluded that it was not possible for such a story to have been made in any method other than animation and expressed surprise in how accurately the rice paddies and townscape were depicted.
+Although the film deals with World War II, with the exception of Isao Takahata, most of the key staff members belonged to a relatively young generation that had not experienced the war firsthand.
+When Nizo Yamamoto was approached by Takahata to serve as art director, he initially intended to decline, reasoning, "Wouldn't someone who experienced the war and knows the conditions of that time be better able to depict it realistically?"
+However, Takahata reportedly persuaded him by saying, "It is precisely because you don't know the war that I want you young people to do this".
+Takahata drew from his personal experience to create a realistic depiction of the air raid on Okayama.
+He criticized TV shows and movies that had recreated images of incendiary bombs, "They include no sparks or explosions, I was there and I experienced it, so I know what it was like."